 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Subscription Version Create Port-to-Original of a Pool TN: Resend Partial Failure to Local SMS (previously NNP flow 3.6)